When I was a little girl, my parents used to drive our family to Italy in the summer to visit my maternal grandparents, and many of our relatives.

 One of my best memories is of Zia (Aunt) Maria going under my nonni’s (grandparents’) exterior stairs where there was a little storage cupboard, and pulling out tiny homemade bottles of “succo di frutta” (“fruit juice” but it means fruit puree) for my brothers and I to drink on a hot day.
-She used to make peach, apricot and pear, and I can remember exactly how they taste to this day.
-Each one was better than the other, and I never could decide which was my favorite, because they all tasted like nectar from heaven!
+She used to make peach, apricot and pear, and to this day, I can remember exactly how they taste.
+Each one was better than another, and I never could decide which was my favorite, because they all tasted like nectar from heaven!

 I was in an Italian grocery store last week and I spied this little bottle of “succo di frutta” made from pear, and it reminded me of when I was very young.
-It was made in Italy, and I bought it thinking it would taste like I remembered as a little girl, however, I didn’t read the ingredients until I arrived home.
+It was made in Italy, and I bought it thinking it would taste like my Zia Maria’s, however, I didn’t read the ingredients until I arrived home.
 What a disappointment!

 This is what the end product looks like…so delicious!
-This must be enjoyed immediately, as the drink will get thick and turn brown if left for some time, which won’t be very appealling!
+This must be enjoyed immediately, as the drink will get thick and turn brown if left for some time, which won’t be very appealing!

 You can do the same with apricots or peaches, or really any fruit you enjoy.
 There are some fruits to which you’d really like to add some sweetener to, such as strawberries or rapberries.
-However, remember to keep your options open to things like honey, maple syrup, agave sweetener, etc. which are all fabulous when used in smoothie and blended drinks.
+However, remember to keep your options open to things like honey or maple syrup, which are all fabulous when used in smoothie and blended drinks.

 Don’t miss another post!
 Sign up for my free subscription HERE, but make sure to look for the